 “And fucking stop with the Taylor Swift shit already.”
 Penny huffed, glaring at him.
 After motioning to the door, Penny closed his eyes and tried to recenter himself.
 Quentin smirked, satisfied at his successful attempt to further annoy his surly roommate.

-Quentin set his belongings, and the recommended library books, down on the floor and took a seat.
-According to the titles of the books, the actual term for all of this was “sexual designations”.
+Quentin set his belongings, and the recommended library books, down and took a seat.
+According to the titles of the books, the term was “sexual designations”.
 Quentin had only ever interacted with this premise in the context of the Fillory books.
 As a Fillory stan, he had vehemently argued with people from other fandoms, contesting that the correct term was actually Fillorianverse.
 Versus what other fandoms called this system of sexuality, Omegaverse.

 Quentin chuckled a little as he cracked open the first book titled, “Designations for Dummies”.
 At least this publisher knew its audience, and opted for some humor.